xiphonics/picoTracker/usermanual/advance-edition/content/pages/renders.md

 To create a mixdown:

-1. Navigate to the Project View
+1. Go to the **Song screen** and make a grid selection (`EDIT`+`RIGHT`) covering the rows you want to render
-2. Make sure your song is not currently playing
+2. Navigate to the Project View — the selected row range and channel range will be shown next to "Render:" (e.g., `Row[03-0A] Ch[1-4]`)
-3. Select the "Mixdown" option under "Render:"
+3. Make sure your song is not currently playing
-4. The rendering process will begin, and a progress dialog will display the current render progress
+4. Select the "Mixdown" option under "Render:"
-5. The song will play through until the end while rendering
+5. The rendering process will begin, and a progress dialog will display the current render time
-6. You can press "OK" at any time to stop the rendering process
+6. The selected portion of the song will play through once while rendering
-7. When the song has completed playing through, the rendering will automatically finish
+7. You can press "Cancel" at any time to stop the rendering process

-***NOTE:*** Rendering is only possible if the first row of your song (Row 00) contains at least one phrase.
-Rendering starts on the last played row in the Song screen.
+8. When the selection has completed playing through, the rendering will automatically finish

-***NOTE:*** The progress displayed during the rendering process shows the percentage of the song rendered.
+***NOTE:*** The time displayed during the rendering process is the elapsed time of the audio being rendered, not the actual "clock" time of how long it takes to perform the render.

 ***NOTE:*** You may hear noise or audio artifacts while the rendering is in progress or the audio being played at slower speed than expected, but this is normal due to the extra processing required during rendering and it will **not** affect the final rendered audio.

 ## Rendering Stems

-Stems are separate audio files for each individual channel/instrument in your composition.
+Stems are separate audio files for each individual channel in your composition.
 This is particularly useful when you want to:

 - Further process individual elements of your track in a DAW
 - Create remixes or alternative versions of your composition